-This contract is SOLE SOURCE based on the historical performance of the Community Action Agencies (CAA) in the New Hampshire Fuel Assistance Program (FAP), their outreach and client service capabilities, the synergies that benefit the FAP as a result of the five statewide CAAs' implementation of several other federal assistance programs, and the infrastructure that is already in place to deliver FAP services.
-OSI proposes to continue to subcontract with the five CAAs who have successfully provided FAP services at the local level for more than three decades.
-The CAAs work closely with the OSI FAP Administrator in the implementation of the program.
+This contract is sole source based on the historical performance for the Community Action Agencies (CAA) in the New Hampshire Fuel Assistance Program (FAP), their outreach and client service capabilities, the synergies that benefit the FAP as a result of the five statewide CAA's implementation of several other federal assistance programs, and the infrastructure that is already in place to deliver FAP services.
+ENERGY proposes to continue to subcontract with the five CAA's who have successfully provided FAP services at the local level for more than three decades.
+The CAAs work closely with the ENERGY FAP Administrator if the implementation of the program.